-- 1. All persons and/or organizations planning to sell or offer food and/or beverages to the public at a special event must contact the Haldimand-Norfolk Health Unit. - 2.
-Health unit approval must be obtained prior to offering food and/or beverages at special events.
-Please complete and submit a Food Provider Application (PDF or online), one for each food provider, at least thirty (30) days prior to the event.
-There is no fee associated with the submission of the Food Provider Application to the Haldimand-Norfolk Health Unit.
-A copy of the completed form should also be provided to the event organizer where applicable. - Operators of food premises outside of Haldimand and Norfolk Counties must submit their most recent compliance inspection report from their local health unit, or a food safety inspection report from a recent special event. - 4.
-Submission of a completed and approved Food Provider Application is required to obtain a Haldimand or Norfolk County food vending permit. - 5.
+- 1. All persons and/or organizations planning to sell or offer food and/or beverages to the public at a special event must contact the Haldimand-Norfolk Health Unit. - Health unit approval must be obtained prior to offering food and/or beverages at special events.
+Please complete and submit a Food Provider Application at least thirty (30) days prior to the event.
+There is no fee associated with the submission of the Food Provider Application to the Haldimand-Norfolk Health Unit. - 3.
+Operators of food premises outside of Haldimand and Norfolk Counties must submit their most recent compliance inspection report from their local health unit, or a food safety inspection report from a recent special event. - 4.
 Failure to meet health unit requirements and associated regulations may result in legal action and/or closure of the vending site.

-If you have any questions, please contact the Haldimand-Norfolk Health Unit (see the bottom of this page for contact information) or via email at specialevents@hnhu.org.
+If you have any questions, please contact the Haldimand-Norfolk Health Unit (see below for contact information or via email at specialevents@hnhu.org.